Xtra-Computing/SimFL/README.md

 This is the code of paper [Practical Federated Gradient Boosting Decision Trees](https://arxiv.org/pdf/1911.04206.pdf).
+The implementation is based on [ThunderGBM](https://github.com/Xtra-Computing/thundergbm.git)

 # Installation